MUGISHA-Pascal/Go-Gin-Backend-Starter/README.md

 ## License

 This project is licensed under the Apache 2.0 License.

+## Virtual Payment Flow

+This project uses a simulated (virtual) payment system for demonstration and development purposes.
+When a user pays for an order, the backend calculates the total amount, generates a fake transaction ID, and marks the order as paid.
+No real money is transferred and no external payment provider is contacted.

+**How to extend for real payments:**
+- Replace the logic in `utils/payment.go` with integration to a real payment provider (e.g., Stripe, PayPal).
+- Ensure to handle payment confirmation, webhooks, and error scenarios securely.
+- Never store real payment credentials or secrets in the codebase; always use environment variables.